MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/performance/script-authoring-considerations.md

 the new string.
 For small strings, this overhead may not matter.
 For large strings, this can affect performance and memory consumption.

-There are at least two of alternatives:
+There are at least two alternatives:

 - The `-join` operator concatenates strings
 - The .NET **StringBuilder** class provides a mutable string